 • Charities

-• Other not for profit entities
+• Not for profit entities

 • Contractors

 We may need to share your personal data we hold with them so that they can carry out their responsibilities to the Council.
 If we and the other data controllers listed above are processing your data jointly for the same purposes, then the Council and the other data controllers may be “joint data controllers” which mean we are all collectively responsible to you for your data.
-Where each of the parties listed above are processing your data for their own independent purposes then each of us will be independently responsible to you and if you have any questions, wish to exercise any of your rights (see below) or wish to raise a complaint, you should do so directly to the relevant data controller.

 A description of what personal data the Council processes and for what purposes is set out in this Privacy Policy.